Cardinal-Cryptography/signer-integration-example/README.md

 For other tutorials, head over to [alephzero.org/developers](https://alephzero.org/developers)

-If you need any other help, make sure to join our Discord and look for the #sc-support channel!
+If you need any other help, make sure to join our [Discord](https://discord.gg/alephzero)!

 [no-accounts]: ./screenshots/no-accounts.png
 [connect-app-screenshot]: ./screenshots/connect-app-screen.png